fredgibbs/fredgibbs.github.io/courses/archives-algorithms/schedule.md

 ## Week 5: Feb 15--19: Classification
 - Marisa Elena Duarte and Miranda Belarde-Lewis, “Imagining: Creating Spaces for Indigenous Ontologies,” _Cataloging & Classification Quarterly_ 53, no. 5–6 (July 4, 2015): 677–702.
-- Melissa Adler and Lindsey M. Harper, “_Race and Ethnicity in Classification Systems: Teaching Knowledge Organization from a Social Justice Perspective_,” Library Trends 67.1 (2018): 52–73.
+- Melissa Adler and Lindsey M. Harper, “Race and Ethnicity in Classification Systems: Teaching Knowledge Organization from a Social Justice Perspective”, _Library Trends_ 67.1 (2018): 52–73.
-- Guiliano, Jennifer, and Carolyn Heitman.
-“Difficult Heritage and the Complexities of Indigenous Data.” _Journal of Cultural Analytics_, 2019.
+- Jennifer Guiliano and Carolyn Heitman, “Difficult Heritage and the Complexities of Indigenous Data,” _Journal of Cultural Analytics_ (2019).